 Now that you know how to do the Modified Soumak weave, the next step is to learn to make your weave neat and tidy.
 And the way to do that is to keep the weave tightly compacted.

 I compact my weave by gently pushing each wrap into place with the tip of my finger as I lay down each wrap, as shown.
 Then, every few pattern repeats, I stop to compact the weave further, if necessary.
-Just use your fingers to gently slide the weave together as if you’re compressing a spring.
+Just use your fingers to gently push the weave together as if you’re compressing a spring.
 Pay particular attention to this when weaving around curves because the weave will naturally tend to separate at certain points on curves.

 Where to Use the Modified Soumak Weave Over Two Core Wires